pintuprajapati/Employee-Registraion-Site-Django/README.md

 Apps:
   * mainapp: In this app I have created the "models.py".
 Also templates likes "Add Employee", "All Employee", "base.html", "Update Employee" and "Delete Employee"

   * users: Here I have created the "forms.py".
-Also templates likes "Log IN", "Log Out", "Profile", "Register"
+Also templates likes "Log In", "Log Out", "Profile", "Register"